THHamiltonSmith/ejs-static-converter/README.md

 ```
 <br>

 A `/public` and `/views` folder should be created in your project's root folder to contain the .ejs views and any public files such as CSS, images etc.

+When the convert function is run, all html files will be created inside their own directory in the `/public` folder so all file references still work with the exception of the `index.ejs` file.

 ## Example 'server.js' file:
 ```js